cloudera-labs/toolkits/ReadMe.md

 >2.
 Incompatible Versions Error Log

 Please see the ReadME in the CDP Version Check directory for more information.

+# Hive Code Scanner

+Utilize this code scanner to scan hql files and property files to assess changes that need to be made after upgrade to CDP which utilizes Hive 3

 ### Ansible Hostfile Generation